House of Wettin: Existing Ernestine branches

-In the very likely event of the extinction of these two senior branches, the sole represantation of the Ernestine Wettins will pass to the descendants of Francis, Duke of Saxe-Coburg-Saalfeld, who are the present Saxe-Coburg-Gothas led by Andreas, Prince of Saxe-Coburg and Gotha (b.
-21 March 1943), the House of Windsor, the Royal Family of Belgium and the Royal Family of Bulgaria.
+In the very likely event of the extinction of these two senior branches, the sole representation of the Ernestine Wettins will pass to the descendants of Francis, Duke of Saxe-Coburg-Saalfeld, who are the present Saxe-Coburg-Gothas led by Hubertus, Prince of Saxe-Coburg and Gotha (b.
+16 September 1975), the House of Windsor, the Royal Family of Belgium and the Royal Family of Bulgaria.
 Francis and his nephew Ludwig Frederick Emil von Coburg are also ancestors to morganatic lines.